 Make being with you a safe place for people to be their true selves.
 How do we do this?

 1. Stop being so judgy.

 We all do this.
 Kicking this nasty habit requires being openminded and refusing to stereotype and categorize people: Fat people are lazy.
 Nice people are fake.
 Muslims hate women.
 Stop.
 Stop.
 Stop.
 People are complex.
-Get to know someone as the individual he or she is—which will invariably include hopes and passions and insecurities that are deeply human that allow us to connect on a deeply human level.
+Get to know someone as the individual he or she is.
+When we take time to get to know someone, we invariably come to know their hopes and passions and insecurities, which are deeply human, and allow us to connect on a deeply human level.

 1b.
 Let go of what annoys you.